AustralianBioCommons/human-omics-data-sharing-field-guide/pages/repositories/other_repositories.md

 Many repositories exist to support sharing of data that may not fit into one of the specialist repositories.
 See below for some commonly used options that may suit your needs.

-- [figshare](https://figshare.com/) - general purpose repository for papers, data and non-traditional research outputs.
+- {% tool "figshare" %} - general purpose repository for papers, data and non-traditional research outputs.
 May be available through your institution or linked to particular publishing requirements
 - {% tool "zenodo" %} - general purpose repository for documents and research artefacts, mints a doi, indexed by OpenAIRE and can link works to your ORCID
 - [NIH curated list of general data repositories](https://sharing.nih.gov/data-management-and-sharing-policy/sharing-scientific-data/generalist-repositories)